Main symptoms of womb cancer

 Main symptoms of womb cancer can include:

-• heavy periods from your vagina that is unusual for you
+- heavy periods that are unusual for you

 Other symptoms of womb cancer can include: